will-scargill/Echo-Old-Server/README.md

 # ECHO-Server

+As the Python ECHO client is no longer in development, this server will no longer work.
+Please use https://github.com/will-scargill/echov2server

 You'll want to change the IP and port if you want to run this on anything other than localhost, I've highlighted where you need to change with comments.

 --------------------